0chroma/recipra/README.md

 A modular, decentralized social network for heirarchy-free communities

-Recipra's goal is to allow the layperson to easily make a cooperative community.
-Communities built with Recipra can be customized with functionality like chat, voice calls, and events, and can even be extended with custom plugins.
-Communities on Recipra don't require a moderation team, making it relatively stress-free to create one.
-They also don't require hosting, making it easy for non-technical people and free from the influence and privacy violations of privately owned and monetized platforms.
+Recipra is an application that allows the layperson to easily start a cooperatively run community.
+Communities built with Recipra can have chat, voice calls, events, and can even be extended with custom plugins.
+Recipra doesn't have a concept of moderation teams, making it relatively stress-free to run.
+They also don't require hosting, making it easy for non-technical people to create a community, and making it free from influence and privacy violations that come with privately owned and monetized platforms.

 ## Help Needed